sguox002/leetcode/leetcode-all.md

 ->>

 ## math
+<<-365	Water and Jug Problem    		30.8%	Medium
+fermat theorem.
+        //number theory: coprime: can get any number
+        //has a gcd, then it can only get any number of N*gcd
+        //for example 5,3: 5-3=2, 5-(3-2)=1

+->>

+<<-372	Super Pow    		36.5%	Medium
+binary exponential. this can use base 10 log10
+->>

 <<-384	Shuffle an Array    		53.5%	Medium
 - using stl random_shuffle
 - swap current (which is similar to stl shuffle)